RyanSkraba/tools/tools-java-formatter/README.md

 </build>
 ```

-You may have to add this plugin repository to you pom too if it is not already done.
+You may have to add this plugin repository to your pom too if it is not already done.
 ```
 	<pluginRepositories>
         <pluginRepository>